malcolmlearnstech/portfolio/README.md

 Feel free to contact me via email at malcolmmack.json@gmail.com

-Visit my site to learn more at digitalmack.info
+Visit my site to learn more at https://digitalmack.info/